Menu

 Can I contribute my own review?

 Yes!
 Sign in and visit any film page.
-You can leave a written review with story beat ratings, or use Live React mode to react in real time as you watch.
+You can leave a written review with story beat ratings to contribute to the community sentiment line.

 How often is data updated?